Expedition Africa is part of the Adventure Racing World Series http://arworldseries.com/

 The transgression of any of the above will render the entire team liable to disqualification.

-Team who places second will receive a guaranteed entry (NOT FREE) for the Adventure Racing world Championships 2016 in Australia.
+Team who places second will receive a guaranteed entry (NOT FREE) for the Adventure Racing world Championships 2017 in the U.S.A.

-First South African team will receive a guaranteed entry (NOT FREE) for the Adventure Racing world Championships 2016 in Australia.
+First South African team will receive a guaranteed entry (NOT FREE) for the Adventure Racing world Championships 2017 in the U.S.A.

 All participants will receive Expedition Africa trophies.